MrDiscordAnimation/disforwarder/README.md

   "avatar_url": "https://mdapublishers.web.app/icons/terminal_mini.png"
 }
 ```

+Basically your old JavaScript Code or anything that can post your Discord Webhook can post the DisForwarder Webhook it's like adding cheese to the pizza giving it more flavours.

 Note: If you received a **400** Error it might be that:

 - The Content/Message is too long surpassed the limit.